 Cold Sculpt relates to CoolSculpting.
-The innovative fat-freezing method reduces fat via a process referred to as Cryolipolysis.
-Cryolipolysis stands for “cryro” = cold + “lipo” = fat + “lysis” = cell death and removal.
-Simply put fat deposits exposed to exact cooling temperatures causes the fat cells to crystalize and then rupture.
-This destroys the fat cells and after a period of 8 to 12 weeks, these cells are excreted from the body as waste.
+The innovative fat-freezing method of Cold Sculpting reduces fat via a process referred to as Cryolipolysis.
+Cryolipolysis stands for “cryo” = cold + “lipo” = fat + “lysis” = cell death and removal.
+Simply put, exposing fat deposits to exact cooling temperatures causes the fat cells to crystalize and then rupture.
+This destroys the fat cells.
+After a period of 8 to 12 weeks, these cells are excreted from the body as waste.

 Cold Sculpt occurs because fat cells are less lenient of cold temperatures than surrounding skin cells.
-To understand how Cold Sculpting works visualize a bowl of melted butter and a class of water in the refrigerator.
-The butter will get hard, twhile the glass of water gets cold yet remains liquid.
-This explains how water easily endures temperatures that freeze fat.
+To understand how Cold Sculpting works, visualize a bowl of melted butter and a glass of water.
+When put in the refrigerator, both the butter and water are subjected to precise cooling.
+In response, the butter hardens, the glass of water gets colder yet remains liquid.
+This explains how the structure of water easily endures temperatures that fat cannot.

 The same rule holds when comparing fat cells with skin cells, which contain mostly water.
-When a stubborn fat bulge is Cold Sculpted during a CoolSculpting procedure, the skin cellsclearly tolerate the temperature.
-Conversely, fat cells turn hard and brittle.
-This causes the cell membrane to literally rupture.
-When the membrane cracks the cell can no longer store fat, making it useless.
-This signals the lymphatic system via the kidneys to collect the destroyed fat cell to remove the body through the urine.
+When a stubborn fat bulge is Cold Sculpted, the skin cells tolerate the temperature without freezing or becoming brittle.
+Conversely, fat cells harden and become brittle.
+This causes the cell membrane of the fat cell to rupture.
+When the membrane cracks, the cell can no longer store fat, making it useless.
+This signals the lymphatic system via the kidneys to collect the destroyed fat cells to remove the body through the urine.

+See Cold Sculpting Before and After Results >>

 Cold Sculpt Treatment Areas